awsdocs/amazon-redshift-developer-guide/doc_source/r_WF_PERCENTILE_CONT.md

 You can specify only the PARTITION clause in the OVER clause\.
 If PARTITION is specified, for each row, PERCENTILE\_CONT returns the value that would fall into the specified percentile among a set of values within a given partition\.

+PERCENTILE\_CONT is a compute\-node only function\.
+The function returns an error if the query doesn't reference a user\-defined table or Amazon Redshift system table\.

 ## Syntax<a name="r_WF_PERCENTILE_CONT-synopsis"></a>

 ```